-Survey data have been updated with the 2011 Bering Sea shelf survey results; the Bering Sea slope and Aleutian Island surveys were not conducted in 2011.
-The table of incidental catch rates has been updated to include estimated catch for the entirety of 2010 and for 2011 through October 23.
-The estimated total catch for 2011 was the highest ever observed: 534 tons.
-Most of this catch came during fall groundfish fisheries.
-An estimated percentage of annual catch that was retained from 2003-2011 has been added to the catch table.
-Observer special project data have been updated; in particular data from 2011 on the condition of octopus at discard are presented and the discussion of these data has been expanded.
-Text has been added summarizing new research underway on octopus, and the life history section has been updated.
-Other report sections are largely unchanged from the 2010 SAFE.
+The table of incidental catch rates has been updated to include estimated catch for the entirety of 2011 and for 2012 through October.
+The estimated total catch for 2011 was the highest ever observed: 584 tons.
+The octopus catch in 2011 exceeded the TAC of 150 tons by late August and was very high in the fall, reaching the OFL of 528 tons by early October, at which point pot fishing for Pacific cod was closed.
+The catch for 2012 through October 6 has been much lower at 86 tons.
+An estimated percentage of annual catch that was retained from 2003-2012 has been added to the catch table.
+The retained percentage was lower in 2011 and 2012 than in previous years due to a low TAC for octopus and better reporting of octopus discards.
+Text summarizing new research underway on octopus has been revised and the life history section has been updated with recent research.
+Other report sections are largely unchanged from the 2011 SAFE.